barbavegeta/RegulonML-Promoter-Sequence-Expression-Modelling/README.md

 This repository uses the promoter subset to ask:

 > Can measured MPRA regulatory effects be modelled from variant-level features such as reference allele, alternate allele, position, DNA/RNA counts, barcode support, and regulatory element identity?

-This is not the same as full promoter sequence design.
-It is a more realistic intermediate project: **regulatory variant-effect prediction from real MPRA data**.

 ---